-Under this scenario, the size of the region's economy by 2040 (in real terms) would be almost four times its current size.
-Its share of global GDP at market exchange rates would rise to 14 percent, not including a possible impact of a secular appreciation of the currencies of the region on the basis of increases in productivity.
+Under this scenario, the size of the

+region's economy by 2040 would be four times its current size.
+Its share of global GDP would rise to 10 percent, not including a possible impact of a secular appreciation of the currencies of the region on the basis of increases in productivity.
 This will allow the region to retain its position as one of the most prosperous developing regions (though this will still not allow the region to catch up with the NICs).